venescu/caseygram/README.md

 * Excited to finish this project!
 * Corey Schafer- [Corey's Youtube channel](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g) His youtube channel helped me learn Django in no time!

+## Additional Plans
+* Add more infinite scroll capabilities
+* Use AWS Lambda to resize my current S3 bucket images to smaller formats
+* Fix notification server error with comment deletion
+* alternate new account image so there is not 100 of the same image.